Some of the most successful companies in the world are using powerful B2B SaaS content strategies to sustainably grow their ARR.

 Next, it’s important to remember that the content has to actually be high quality in order for it to perform well.

 Google specifically has what it calls “quality rater guidelines,” which informs how Google evaluates its search ranking systems.
 These guidelines follow an acronym: E-E-A-T, which stands for “experience, expertise, authoritativeness, and trustworthiness.”
-The most recent addition to this acronym was the first E – experience, and it’s an interesting guideline to keep in mind.

 As Google says: